TaoStarlit/English/book/IELTS_writing.md

 # Unit 3 Crime
 ### before you study this this unit, try to writing the essay on the topic: prison is the best punishment for criminals.
-2:1 it depends on, take xx into account.  introduction: need statement
+1:2 it depends on, take xx into account.  introduction: need statement

+### after learn this unit, I want to write a essay of opinion, and another for discussion with the similar content and different formulas.
+review the formulas, ideas, example, synonym, mind mind:  D:\BaiduYunDownload\WorkStudy\IELTS\AdvancedWriting.xlsx

+Prison is the best punishment for criminals.
+Do you agree or disagree?
+Some people think a crime should always be sentenced to prison, whereas other think you should take the circumstances of the crime into a crime.
+What is your viewpoint.

 For crime issue, some people believe the best way to punish criminals is prison, and others do not think so.
 In opinion, prison is only the most essential way of punishing the criminals, but it should take into account of the age and the type of the one with crime.  and there should be more effective way depending on the age and the type of the person with crime.
 This essay will first discuss about the prison punishment.
 Then it will analyse its deficience and alternative punishment way.
 In this essay, I will shared my opinion as well as examples.

 Prison is a basic way to to punish the crimals as it can take the freedom of the crimals and protect other from these crimals for a while.
 Obviously, the crimal who is be confined in the prison can do harm to other people in the sociaty, so other people can enjoy their normal without the interence of these crimal.
-For example, when a theif is taken into the prison, others' possesions will be safer, an they are not expured to the theif.
+For example, when a theif is taken into the prison, others' possesions will be safer, as they are not expured to the theif.
 Moreover, in the prison, the crimal can be rehabited to be a worker, and after they are released, they can to get a simple job of worker and will not be back to be a theif any more.
 Prison is good way to transfer the crimal to be good guy as well as to protect other people.

 Having said that, prison is a good punishment only in some cases.
 For teenagers, if by chance they become a crimal and are taken into the prison, they can't to go to school for the elementary education.
 What's worse, if other crimals shape the personality to be worse, and then after they go out of the prison, they may do more crimes, which make the sociality more unsafe.
 For some financial criminals, even in the prison, they can continue to make more crime if they are able to communicate with their partners and operate the financal tool.
 Therefore, prison is not always a good punishment.